 Transportation is critical to residents of rural states like Maine.
 Having access to a car or reliable public transportation determines residents' ability to get and keep a job, buy groceries, access healthcare, and fully participate in school and community life.
-Transportation is cited as a common challenge in the community needs survey.
-One respondent writes, "We are traveling 45 minutes in either direction simply to be able to get the things we need on a daily basis at a reasonable price."
+Transportation is cited as a common challenge in the community needs survey with about 51% citing lack of transportation being a major or critical issue Waldo County is facing.
+One respondent cited "lack of easy affordable transportation to work for those living outside city limits."